Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 | RADIUS/TLS | 2083/tcp | "radsec" |
 | RADIUS/DTLS | 2083/udp | "radius/dtls" |

-The default ports for RADIUS/UDP (1812/udp, 1813/udp) and RADIUS/TCP (1812/tcp, 1813/tcp) SHOULD NOT be used for RADIUS/(D)TLS.

 RADIUS/(D)TLS does not use separate ports for authentication, accounting and dynamic authorization changes.
 The source port is arbitrary.
 [^considerations]{:jf}

-RADIUS/TLS servers MUST immediately start the TLS negotiation when a new connection is opened.
+RADIUS/TLS servers MUST immediately start the TLS negotiation when a new connection to the RADIUS/TLS port is opened.
 They MUST close the connection and discard any data sent if the connecting client does not start a TLS negotiation or if the TLS negotiation fails at any point.

-RADIUS/DTLS servers MUST silently discard any packet they receive that is not a new DTLS negotiation or a packet sent over a DTLS session established earlier.
+RADIUS/DTLS servers MUST silently discard any packet they receive over the RADIUS/DTLS port that is not a new DTLS negotiation or a packet sent over a DTLS session established earlier.

-RADIUS/(D)TLS peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.[^contradiction]{:jf}
+RADIUS/(D)TLS peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.

 [^considerations]: TODO: add reference to considerations regarding the multi-purpose use of one port.
-[^contradiction]: This last sentence contradicts an earlier paragraph (should vs must).
-Must be fixed.
-TODO: check if this is a result of different specs from 6614 and 7360

 ## Detecting Live Servers